3mdeb/verified-boot/verified_boot_main.md

 ### Firmware protections against changing settings in its UI

+Changing the BIOS firmware settings via its UI is the easiest way to affect the firmware and it's security.
+It requires next to no technical knowledge or preparations.

 Typically two factors are used to authenticate changes in firmware settings using the UI:
-- Physical presence - because the UI is presented on a screen and the inputs are incoming from an external device it is often safe to assume that a person, not malicious code, is accessing the settings, and so the changes may be treated as authenticated
+- Physical presence - Because the UI is presented on a screen and the inputs are incoming from an external device it is often safe to assume that a person, not malicious code, is accessing the settings, and so the changes may be treated as authenticated as done intentionally by a user.
-- BIOS Password - in scenarios where a higher security is required most BIOS firmwares implement a way to set up a password which protects the settings from being changed[^Dasharo_password][^MSI_password][^system76_password][^Gigabyte_password]
+- BIOS Password - In scenarios where a higher security is required most BIOS firmware implementations[^Dasharo_password][^MSI_password][^system76_password][^Gigabyte_password] provide a way to set up a password which protects the settings from being changed by an unathorized user.

 <!--